The Christian O'Connell Show: Knock It Into The Park

 Ahead of the 2025 Australian Open Finals, listeners are invited to attempt to knock a tennis ball into the service box from outside Kia Arena at Melbourne Park.
 16 competitors will have two serves each.
 The winner will receive tickets to both the men's and women's finals, and a dinner and drinks package at Riversaide.
 No one landed a shot into the service box, so they took the closest to the box.
 The winner landed their shot 1.1m away from the target.

 Sing It To Win It

-In June 2025, listeners were invited to change the lyrics of their favorite Oasis song for the chance to win a trip to see the band in London at Wembley Stadium for the November 4 show.
+In June 2025, listeners were invited to change the lyrics of their favorite Oasis song for the chance to win a trip to see the band in London at Wembley Stadium for the 4 November show.
 3 finalists were chosen, who were all given tickets to the Melbourne show (along with another listener who didn't make the final).
-Listeners were invited to vote on who should win on June 24, 2025.
+Listeners were invited to vote on who should win on 24 June 2025.

+The Bogan Alphabet

+In February 2026, after the show went national, Christian and the team started collecting a "Bogan Alphabet", with one word being assigned to each letter of the alphabet.

+Bank of Christian

+In February 2026, the Bank of Christian opened, with the opportunity for listeners to get help with any bills that need a little help.
+The only rule is to not blow the budget.
+Listeners were asked to upload the amount that they owed on the Gold 104.3 FM website, with relevant details, for the chance to win.